Mostafa-Benslimane/E-commerce-customer-behaviour-analysis/README.md

-#Goal: TO find patterns in the transactions data that would help take business insights.
+Goal: To find patterns in the transactions data that would help take business insights.

 Description: This dataset consists of two tables which it has 20,000 customers profile and 15,000 transactions registered related to an E-commerce business.